Founded by two artists in 2019, Carriage Creative bridges the world of fabrication into those of fine art and design.

 Structures fascinate me, natural and human made alike.
 Urban architecture is of particular interest.
 Buildings and infrastructure are taken for granted, but their forms and compositions have deep histories.
 Raw materials are collected, refined and installed for purposes of habitation and industry.
 After completion, buildings experience a cycle of life, death, and re-birth as the fortunes of cities wax and wane.
 In my sculpture, I work from the premise that a structure acquires a kind of inanimate soul as it is built, experienced, and abandoned.
 The materials I use to accomplish this are primarily steel, wood, and concrete as they are familiar to a post-industrial urban landscape.
 In contrast to these heavy, structural materials, I include an element or idea that doesn’t quite fit.
 This is usually something vibrant in color or unrecognizable in form and serves to create a scene imbued with an unknown and undiscoverable history.
 The intersection between what is structural, familiar, understandable and that which is strange and unknown is where I intend my work to inhabit.

-Erica and Zachary each hold BFA’s from Rhode Island School of Design.
+Erica and Zachary each hold BFA’s in Sculpture from Rhode Island School of Design.